Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty

 \paragraph{On Attainable Fee.} We define the \emph{attainable fee} as the fee a transaction would pay if all declared contingent objects were used during execution.
 This abstraction simplifies analysis by providing a clean upper bound on what a scheduler might reasonably expect to collect from a transaction.

 In practice, however, some transactions may never use all declared contingent objects under any execution path.
-For example, consider an AMM router transaction that inspects multiple liquidity pools and conditionally routes execution to the pool offering the best price.
-While such a transaction may declare several pools as contingent objects, its execution semantics guarantee that only one of them will ever be accessed.
+For example, consider an AMM router transaction that inspects multiple liquidity pools and conditionally routes execution to the one pool offering the best price.
+While such a transaction may declare several pools as contingent objects, only one will be accessed.
 In this case, the attainable fee does not correspond to any realizable execution.
 We intentionally abstract away this nuance.
-From the scheduler's perspective, distinguishing between ``logically impossible'' and ``unlikely'' execution paths is infeasible without executing the transaction.
+For the scheduler, distinguishing between ``logically impossible'' and ``unlikely'' execution paths is infeasible without executing the transaction.

-\paragraph{On execution of transactions.} Our framework treats execution outcomes adversarially or pessimistically.
+\paragraph{On Execution of Transactions.} Our framework treats execution outcomes adversarially or pessimistically.
 Incorporating probabilistic models of execution, informed by historical behavior or application-level semantics, could enable mechanisms that optimize expected risk rather than worst-case risk.